hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/emil/__init__.md

 # Example test for a function that doesn't exist in the provided code,
-# but illustrates testing for an exception if needed.
+# but illuStartes testing for an exception if needed.
 @pytest.mark.parametrize('invalid_input', [1, 'text', None]) # Parameterized test to cover various invalid inputs def test_invalid_input_example(invalid_input):
   """
   Tests a hypothetical function that might exist in this module.
-  Demonstrates testing for various invalid input types.
+  DemonStartes testing for various invalid input types.
   """

   # Replace with the actual function call and expected exception